inaimathi/cl-notebook/README.md

 ##### Features (not necessarily in priority order)
 ######## Back-end
-- Figure out what to do about packages (thinking about defining a `:cl-notebook-user` that binds everything you need for basics and uses that in the running thread)
-	- Automatically generated entry type.
-		- Not cell, there can only be one per notebook.
-Keep it in with the notebook name cluster on the front-end
-	- Default value is
-		- `(defpackage <notebook name> (:use :cl :cl-notebook :cl-who :fact-base))`
-		- This should also be the assumed value in case there's an error parsing this entry
-	- On change:
-		- re-name package
-		- add new `use`d packages
-		- add new `import`/`shadowing-import`ed symbols
-		- add new `export`ed symbols
-	- On rename notebook:
-		- If the package is the default value, do a package rename on that too
-	- On fork notebook:
-		- Create a new package and re-evaluate in-notebook code into that package
-			- Do we really want that?
-			- Probably, from the multi-user context; you don't want people who are editing disparate versions to suddenly start clobbering each others' code.
 - Get `quicklisp` working properly with this.
 	- Let user configure where to check for a `quicklisp` folder (default to `~/quicklisp`)
 	- If `ql` package exists when loading, just use the defaults.